faceyspacey/rudy/docs/respond-modules.md

 // and then simply use it as a function within the template: export const MyComponent = (props) => {
-  const { state, actions } = useRespond('__respond__current/file/path')
+  const { state, actions } = useRespond('__respond_pending_chunk_id__')
   return MyComponentOriginal(props, state, actions)
 }
 ```

 Fortunately, webpack creates different chunk IDs for each chunk, and our system is carefully designed so there is a one-to-one relationship between Webpack chunks and Respond Modules!

-Therefore, after all chunks are built, we can performantly figure out the names of modules in a given chunk from webpack stats, and replace those file names (e.g: `'__respond__current/file/path'`) with the given chunkId.
+Therefore, after each chunk is built, we can performantly replace all occurrences of `'__respond_pending_chunk_id__'` with the `chunkId` for the given chunk.

+And after all chunks are built--**AND AFTER WE KNOW ALL MODULE ALIASES**--we can replace all occurrences of the different `chunkIds` with the actual name given to the module in userland!

+We use the hooks webpack supplies for individual chunk completion and all chunk completion, respectively, for these tasks.

 ## More Implementation Coming soon...